 Check brake lights and indicators.
-This is easily checked by getting a friend to look around the vehicle while you’re inside working the controls.
+Get a friend to look around the vehicle while you’re inside working the controls.

 Be aware, you may not notice a blown headlight.
-Usually you’ll notice a reduction in brightness first or other road users will flash their lights at you.
+Usually, you’ll notice a drop in brightness first, or other road users will flash their lights at you.

-If your indicating bulb is blinking faster than it should, it could mean it’s not working correctly.
+If your indicating bulb blinks faster than it should, it could mean it’s not working correctly.

-If you are replacing bulbs, always do so in pairs.
+If you're replacing bulbs, it might be worth doing so in pairs.
 There’s a good chance the other one won’t be far behind.